 4.1.1 A documented procedure that describes the process under which the compliance artifacts are prepared and distributed with the supplied software as required by the identified licenses.

 4.1.2 A documented procedure for archiving copies of the compliance artifacts of the supplied software - where the archive is planned to exist for a reasonable period of time since the last offer of the supplied software; or as required by the identified licenses (whichever is longer).
 Records exist that demonstrate the procedure has been properly followed.
+Note: The “reasonable period of time” is determined by domain, legal jurisdiction and/or customer contracts.

 Rationale: